joaquinpelle/Skylight.jl/docs/src/spacetimes.md

 christoffel!(Γ, position, spacetime, christoffel_cache)
 ```

-Some spacetimes are sufficiently simple that they do not require caches to store intermediate results, either in the calculation of the metric, the Christoffel symbols or both.
-In these cases, the cache constructors just return `nothing`, and the cache can be omitted as an argument in the non-allocating methods.
-These methods are still more efficient than the allocating ones, as they avoid allocating the output arrays.
+For simpler spacetimes that do not require caches, the cache constructors return `nothing`, and the cache argument can be omitted in the non-allocating methods.
+These methods are more efficient than their allocating counterparts as they avoid cretaing an array for the output.

 ```julia
 metric!(g, position, spacetime)